shivam2959/finsure-api-test/README.md

 # finsure-api-test
-Alert to notify if api fails to get data
+Alert to notify if api fails to get data,
+Author - Shivam Sharma